 "Going forward, the appreciation in the U.S. dollar and slow growth in Europe and Asia are likely to once again make trade a net-drag on American economic growth," said James Marple, senior economist at TD Bank Group.

 For the third quarter, consumer spending grew at a decent 1.8 percent annual rate, which economists described as steady but unspectacular.
 The figure was slower than the 2.5 percent increase in the spring quarter.

 Also driving growth was an 11 percent rise in export sales, far outpacing imports, which fell at a 1.7 rate.
 The smaller trade gap added 1.3 percentage points to growth in the third quarter.

 Stronger government spending added another 0.8 percentage point to growth, with federal spending growing at a 10 percent rate.
 It was the first positive contribution in more than two years.
 Federal activity had been constrained by spending cuts and last year's partial government shutdown.

 Defense spending shot up at a 16 percent rate, the fastest advance since a 17.4 percent gain in the second quarter of 2009.

-The Federal Reserve noted the brightening U.S. prospects as it ended a policy meeting Wednesday.
+The Federal Reserve noted the brightening U.S. prospects in its statement Wednesday.
 It retained language in a statement saying it didn't expect to raise its benchmark interest rate for a "considerable time."
 But it also pointed to rising signs of strength, including job gains and lower unemployment.

-Paul Ashworth, chief U.S. economist at Capital Economics, said that the solid GDP report showed "the Fed was right to take a slightly more hawkish tone."
+Paul Ashworth, chief U.S. economist at Capital Economics, said that the latest GDP report showed "the Fed was right to take a slightly more hawkish tone."